naqibnetlab/Red-Team/Cheat-Sheet.md

 2. Go to browser and typle:
 localhost:8080

-3. Enter username and password:
+3. Enter username and password to login
-Username: admin
-Password: <it will be same password as your kali password>

 4. Upload the JSON files
 ```